tradingview-pine-seeds/docs/data_tutorial.md

 1. Create a [CSV](data.md#data-format) file in the `data/` directory.
 2. In your repository, open *Actions* and check if the *Check data* action finished successfully.
 3. In the main repository, open *Actions* and check if the *Upload data* action finished successfully.
-Go to *Pull requests* and check that the pull request was merged automatically.
-If the *Pull requests* was not merged automatically check [FAQ](/faq.md#q-what-if-my-pull-request-was-not-merged-automatically)
+4. In the main repository, go to *Pull requests* and check that the pull request was merged automatically.
+    If it was not merged automatically check the action logs for validation warnings and errors.
-4. Open your symbol on the chart.
+5. Open your symbol on the chart.
 Note that it can take a while before data can be displayed.

 ## Remove symbol and data